shafiemukhre/software-notes/docs/react/zustand.md

 # Zustand

-- In the component, you don't have to call the state itself from the store.
-Instead create a get setter for the state.
-For example
+- In the component, you don't necessarily have to call the whole state, you can create a smaller get function to get the latest state.
+For example:

 ```tsx
 // const spreadsheetData = useSpreadsheetStore((state) => state.spreadsheetData); // no need to do this